cjcarlson/codependent/README.md

 # The codependent package :bee: :blossom:
-An R package for doing estimation of dependent species richness based on their hosts, via rarefaction on bipartite networks
+An R package for doing estimation of dependent species richness based on their hosts, via rarefaction on bipartite networks.

+Use the function `copredict` to extrapolate power law curves out to a higher value.
+Use `copredict.ci` to fit a series of models to only half of the total curve, and see what happens (for an overestimated confidence bound).

 Author
 ----------